kunalwani26/IPCS-/README.md

 # IPCS-GLOBAL
-This is the assigment we have perform in our class
+This is the assigments we have perform in our class.